cogentcore/core/tensor/README.md

 # `Tensor` vs. Python NumPy

-The [Goal](../goal) language provides a reasonably faithful translation of NumPy `array` syntax into the corresponding Go tensor package implementations.
+The [Goal](../goal) language provides a reasonably faithful translation of NumPy `ndarray` syntax into the corresponding Go tensor package implementations.
 For those already familiar with NumPy, it should mostly "just work", but the following provides a more in-depth explanation for how the two relate, and when you might get different results.

 ## Basic and Advanced Indexing